mugiseyebrows/pyfindlib/readme.md

-                       numeric value (40.8), numeric range (40..41) or string (foo) -cpptmp              temporary cpp files (build artifacts - objects, generated code) -gitdir              directory with .git in it
+                       numeric value (40.8), numeric range (40..41) or string (foo) -cpptmp              temporary cpp files (build artifacts - objects, generated code) -gitdir              directory with .git in it -zippath PATTERNS    zip containing file with path that matches one of PATTERNS (wildcard) -zipipath PATTERNS   same as -zippath but PATTERNS are case insensitive

 predicates can be inverted using -not, can be grouped together in boolean expressions using -or and -and and parenthesis